pcdshub/pytmc/docs/pragma_usage.rst

 io
 ..
-This is a guessed field that defaults to 'io'.Specify the whether the IOC is reading or writing this value.
-Values being sent from the PLC to the IOC should be marked as input with 'i' or 'input' and values being sent to the PLC from the IOC should be marked 'o' or 'output'.
+This is a guessed field that defaults to `'io'`.
+Specify the whether the IOC is reading or writing this value.
+Values being sent from the PLC to the IOC should be marked as input with 'i' and values being sent to the PLC from the IOC should be marked 'o'.
 Bidirectional PVs can be specified with 'io'.

 type
 ....